neo-hack/docs/docs/guide/mario-api.md

 ## Create a generator

-Create a empty `generator.yaml` file, add follow codes.
+Create a empty `generator.yaml` file, add the following codes.
 This generator will add `ci:version` script into `package.json`.

 ```yaml
 jobs: